pesterhazy/presumably/posts/howto-babashka.md

 A typical pattern is to locate the folder of the code project containing a script, regardless of the current working directory.

-Assuming your project has a `scripts/` folder at the top level, you can use this:
+Assuming your script is located in a top-level folder called `scripts/`, you can use this:

 ```
 ;; Note that the `*file* form has to be evaluated at the top level of your file,